Veterinary Nurses Champion Health and Safety through Day One Competences...

 Move across the Channel – and back

 ‘The insights I gained through this course motivated me to seek employment in the UK.’
 Thanks to the ACOVENE-accreditation of Thomas More, she was registered without further exams as an RVN in the UK.
 ‘I worked for one year in a speciality referral clinic (The Ralph), at the hospitalisation department and intensive care unit, where I could apply my knowledge in practice.’
 Back in Belgium, she returned to her original referral clinic, now as a Head Veterinary Nurse, but kept looking for challenges.
-‘In 2024 I started the American programme to become a veterinary technician specialist in ECC, while doing an internship at the veterinary faculty in Utrecht.’
+‘In 2024 I started the American programme to become a veterinary technician specialist in emergency and critical care (ECC) nursing, while doing an internship at the veterinary faculty in Utrecht.’

 Why Emergency and Critical Care?